jzhang999/career_dash_board/README.md

 # career_dash_board

+## Group Members:
+- Jing Zhang: jingz4@andrew.cmu.edu

 ## Instructions for Getting Data
 Before all:
 - We would use selenium in our scraping
 - So please download `chrome driver` for your system and put it in a directory
   - use the link: https://chromedriver.chromium.org/downloads
-  - here is the instructions for using chrome driver: https://chromedriver.chromium.org/getting-started
+  - Help WebDriver find the downloaded ChromeDriver executable
-- modify the directory in Service() to be the directory of "chrome driver"
+    - modify the directory in `Service()` to be the directory of "chrome driver" as indicated by **TODO**

 1. Run the `alumini_scraping.py` script to get alumni numbers:
    1. Environment Set-up: